matthewrossi/board-game-manager/README.md

-*Project for the Politecnico di Milano course in Middleware Technologies for Distributed Systems*
+*This project was realized for the Politecnico di Milano course in Middleware Technologies for Distributed Systems*

 # Board Game Manager